IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

     - I use local IDE for create the project, I installed the Git locally and synchronized my local IDE with the local git.
 I use IntelliJ Pycharm for the front end development with its helpful built in deployment tools.
     After I created a Git and GitHub repository, I could start to work and I could test my features locally.
-    I could see my changes locally to open my index.html file with the View/Open browser menu option in my local IDE.
+    I could see my changes locally to start my application with my local IDE.
     Here I could choose the required browser which I want to use.
 (Chrome, Mozilla, etc.)
 - **Commits**:
     - After every small piece and increment, I made commit to my local Git repository.
 After that in the end of the